Engineering (ENGR)

 ENGR 001 Technology and Society 3 Units

 This course will explore the interrelationships between technology and the social sciences.
-Specifically, the course will investigate the societal factors which impact technology (historical, political, economic, ethical and environmental), and the ways in which technology affects society (language, art, music, psychology and sociology).
+Specifically, the course will investigate the societal factors which impact technology (historical, political, economic, ethical, and environmental) and the ways in which technology affects society (language, art, music, psychology, and sociology).
 This course is appropriate for students in both technical and non-technical majors.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L